aj-valentine/Credit_Risk_Analysis/README.md

 # High Risk Credit Analysis :credit_card:
-## Analyzing Credit Risk using Machine Learning to Predict Good and Bad Loans
+### Using Machine Learning to Predict Good and Bad Loans

 ## Overview of the Credit Risk Analysis